 Rice samples

-In this study, a total of one hundred and thirty-one Chinese GI rice samples were directly collected from (Heilongjiang, Liaoning, Jiangsu, Hubei and Guangxi).
-For simplicity’s sake, we named the samples as WC, PJ-1, PJ-2, SY, JS, and GG.
+In this study, a total of one hundred and thirty-one Chinese GI rice samples were directly collected from credible rice processing factories, from five provinces in China (Heilongjiang, Liaoning, Jiangsu, Hubei and Guangxi).
+For simplicity’s sake, we named thos samples as WC, PJ-1, PJ-2, SY, JS, and GG.
 An overview of the geographical information of samples was shown in Fig. 1.

 Reagents and standards

 Nitric acid (69%, part# 100441) was purchased from Merck Millipore (Darmstadt, Germany).
 Deionized water (18.3MΩ cm) was obtained from a Milli-Q system (Millipore, MA, USA).
-Multi-element calibration standard 2A (part# 8500-6940), 4 (part# 8500-6942), Environmental calibration standard (part# 5183-4688), 45Sc standard (part# 5190-8578) were purchased from Agilent Technologies (Santa Clara, CA, USA).
+Multi-element calibration standard 2A (part# 8500-6940), 4 (part# 8500-6942), Environmental calibration standard (part# 5183-4688), 45Sc standard (part# 5190-8578), and 103Rh (10 mg· L-1, part# 8500-6945)were purchased from Agilent Technologies (Santa Clara, CA, USA).
+One certified reference material (CRM) of rice flour (1568b) was purchased from the National Institute of Standards and Technology (Gaithersburg, MD, USA)

 ICP-MS analysis

+First of all, a 30% (v/v) nitric solution was prepared by diluting nitric acid with dionized water .
 Before use, the Teflon digestion vessels were soaked in nitric solution for 24h and then rinsed with deionized water for three times, thus to avoid cross contamination.
-For pre-digestion procedure, 0.5 g of rice grains was directly digested (Anton Paar, Austria).
-The digestion temperature gradually reach in 15 min, and for 20 min.
+For pre-digestion procedure, 0.5 g of rice grains was directly digested using 6mL of nitric acid in a digestion vessel, in duplicate.
+The vessel was placed in a fume hood overnight and then transferred to the microwave oven (Anton Paar, Austria).
+The digestion temperature of 180 °C was gradually reached in 15 min, and held for 20 min.
 Following the digestion, all solutions were cooled to room temperature and diluted to 50mL, with dionized water, in metal-free plastic tubes.

 An Agilent 7900 ICP-MS (Agilent technologies, Santa Clara, CA, USA) was utilized for multi-elemental profiling.
 The instrumental setting and operative conditions were adopted from a published method18 with some modifications: radio frequency power of 1550 W, radio frequency matching of 1.85 V and carrier gas flow rate of 1.05 L·min-1.
 The concentrations of 30 elements (10B, 23Na, 24Mg, 27Al, 39K, 43Ca, 45Sc, 48Ti, 51V, 52Cr, 55Mn, 56Fe, 59Co, 60Ni, 65Cu, 66Zn, 70Ga, 73Ge, 75As, 78Se, 85Rb, 86Sr, 93Nb, 98Mo, 107Ag, 114Cd, 133Cs, 138Ba, 201Hg, 208Pb) were measured.
-The internal standard solution of 103Rh and was used to verify the accuracy of the analymethod.
+The internal standard solution of 103Rh and SRM was used to verify the stability and accuracy of the analyzing method.

 Statistical analysis

-One-way analysis of variance (ANOVA) was carried out .The dataset was scaled by taking logarithmic transformation and subjected to unsupervised PCA for initial visualization.
+One-way analysis of variance (ANOVA) coupled with Tukey’s test (p ≤ 0.05) was carried out on the original dataset for the comparison of elements’ levels in six GI rice.The dataset was then scaled by taking logarithmic transformation and subjected to unsupervised PCA for initial visualization.
 Two machine learning algorithms, RF and SVM were implemented to construct classifiers.
-For feature selection, ReliefF19,20 was utilized to determine how much each feature contributed to the overall classification.
+RF was first introduced by Breiman20 and it is made of an ensemble of decision trees, which are generated from original dataset using bootstrap partition; SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes21.
+For feature selection, ReliefF19,20 was utilized to determine how much each feature contributed to the overall classification by assigning relative importance to features basing on a calculated proxy statistic25.
 Fig. 2 demonstrated the workflow we used for the training of classifiers and the validation of the classification models:

-The entire scaled dataset generated from 131 samples was splitted into a training set (n=104) and a testing set (n=27) in a stratified fashion (80:20).
+The entire scaled dataset generated from 131 samples was randomly splitted into a training set (n=104) and a testing set (n=27) in a stratified fashion (80:20).